tuw-cpsg/sf-pkg/README.md

   publish.
 * sf_filter: the source for the ROS node with configuration.
 Copy this folder to create another concrete filter.
+* doc: documentation of code, examples, tutorials, trouble shooting
+* examples: some example configurations for a filtering ROS node.

 Usage